US Sports Camps: Advertising and revenue

 During 2015 more than 75,000 US and international campers attended a USSC program.
 As of 2012, annual revenues were near $30 million.

 Advertising techniques the company uses include ads in youth and sports-specific publications as well as major newspapers in addition to targeted direct-mail campaigns.

 In 1998 USSC invested $80,000 to create an interactive website, allowing for online camp registration.
 The site garnered over a million dollars in revenue in one year.
 It led to a 20 percent increase in business with 20 percent lower office staffing requirements.

+Recognition

+By 2013, US Sports Camps had served over 500,000 campers since its inception.
+In 2019, it exceeded 100,000 campers in a single year.